 Today’s distance might look short, but you’ll still be challenged.
 From Bol, you will cycle uphill for 10 kilometres, rest a little at the top before coasting down for another 10 kilometres to the town of Pučišća.
 One of the island’s most famous limestone quarries is located in Pučišća and it is from that quarry that some of the stone for the White House originated.
 From Pučišća, we head over to the mainland and dock in the town of Omiš for the night.

 Today you’ll bicycle through the valley of the Cetina River, which has etched itself deeply into the cliff side.
 You’ll wind your way along quiet side roads and through varied landscapes back to Omiš and its pirate castles.
-There’s a chance to trade in your bicycle for river rafting at the halfway mark — it will surely be an experience to remember.
+For those wishing to take a break from the saddle, we can also organize a 3-hour river rafting excursion down the Cetina River — truly an unmissable experience.
 Once everyone returns to Omiš, we will sail up the coast to Split where our local guide will take you in to the city’s Old Town, a UNESCO World Heritage site, as well as the palace of the Roman emperor Diocletian.
 Tonight, the boat docks in Split.

 Day Seven — Split and Trogir, 18 km (easy)

 This morning you will bike Marjan hill — a popular destination for locals.
 The last sail after lunch will bring you to the UNESCO Heritage town of Trogir but not before the boat anchors for a refreshing swim on a secluded beach.
 Once in Trogir, you will have time to explore the city’s rich culture and heritage as you stroll through its narrow alleys.
 Tonight, the ship’s Captain joins us for dinner so be sure to wear your finest attire.